 There are very few games from the last generation that have reached the same cult status that Mirror’s Edge has.
 The game was released within a month of Dead Space, Saints Row 2, Rock Band 2, Far Cry 2, Fable II, Fallout 3, LittleBigPlanet, MotorStorm: Pacific Rift, Resistance 2, Gears of War 2, Banjo-Kazooie: Nuts & Bolts, Call of Duty: World at War, Mortal Kombat vs. DC Universe, Left 4 Dead, Need for Speed: Undercover, Sonic Unleashed, Tomb Raider: Underworld, Prince of Persia (2008), and the PC version of Grand Theft Auto IV.
 If Microsoft was dumb for releasing Rise of the Tomb Raider on the same day as Fallout 4 last year, then I don’t know what that would make EA in 2008.
 Who was going to buy a brand new IP with an unproven core mechanic when they could buy other games that they knew they would like?
 Add to this the fact that the game’s critical reception was pretty muted.
 The game got a 9.5 from OXM and an A- from I-UP but also a 5 from Edge, 3 Stars from Giant Bomb, and a 7 from Gamespot.
 Hell, even IGN’s PC reviewer and console reviewer had fairly different thoughts on the game.
 Despite the game ending up with a respectable 79–81 on Metacritic, you couldn’t call it anything other than divisive.
 And even as a fan of the game, I can’t really dispute the issues that most critics had with it.
 The game is incredibly flawed, and it is just a matter of whether or not you can overlook those flaws and appreciate what the game does right.
 But through positive word of mouth and steep discounts, the game eventually overcame its poor initial sales to sell 2.5 million units over time.
 This led to EA finally green-lighting a sequel after years of toying with the idea.
 And while the recent beta made me both excited and nervous about next month’s Mirror’s Edge: Catalyst, I decided to hop back into the original to remember what made it so great.
 Because after eight years, there is still nothing quite like Mirror’s Edge.

 What makes Mirror’s Edge so special is that unlike every other game I mentioned in the opening paragraph, it was doing something that had never been done.
 At a time when this industry was rife with sequels and shooters, Mirror’s Edge dared to be different.
-It was a game where the primary mechanic was running and climbing, and unlike the Assassin’s Creed series which had launched just a year before, these mechanics were not as simple as pushing a putting to climb.
+It was a game where the primary mechanic was running and climbing, and unlike the Assassin’s Creed series which had launched just a year before, these mechanics were not as simple as pushing a button to climb.
 This is actually where the game received a lot of its initial criticism.
 Mirror’s Edge is a difficult game that will require trial and error and mastery of the controls.
 It is at its core a first person platformer.
 You will lose momentum or fall down and have to learn from these mistakes, and the game came out at a time when that idea wasn’t in vogue.
 Now we have games such as Dark Souls in the AAA space as well as Super Meat Boy, Hotline Miami, and countless other independent games that thrive on the idea of trial and error.
 And much like those games, the difficult nature of Mirror’s Edge makes it even more satisfying when you finally accomplish what you were trying to do.
 Whether it is completing a time trial, beating your speedrun time, completing a gunless run of the game, or even just making it through a section of the campaign you find difficult, there are countless moments of triumph throughout Mirror’s Edge.
 And when you string together five traversal moves in a row perfectly, you feel like you are the best video game player in the world.
 It’s well worth some of the initial frustration that you might feel upon picking the game up.

 All of this works because of a well designed control scheme.
 There are a lot of different moves that you have to pull off, and this can be daunting at first.
 However, all of them are executed with just three buttons and the analog sticks.
 The smartest thing this game does control wise is that the L1 button is used for jumping and all upwards movements such as vaulting, climbing, and wall running while the L2 button is used for sliding and any downwards movements such as dropping from a ledge and performing rolls.
 If you get it ingrained in your mind that the front button means up and the back one means down along with the R1 button being used for a 180° turn, then you will be able to approach any situation in Mirror’s Edge without needing to overthink it.
 You can just attack any obstacle head on and let muscle memory take over.
 You enter a zen-like state where you start to see the level present itself to you and start thinking four moves ahead.
 Just like any other first person game, the left stick moves your character and the right stick controls where you look.
 However, this is pivotal in Mirror’s Edge.
 Where you look ultimately determines where you perform your next action.
 The amount of time you spend not on the ground means that you need to master using these two sticks in conjunction with each other in a way that is similar to other first person games but not exactly the same.
 For instance, if you climb a wall horizontally and turn around while doing so, you will no longer be climbing that wall.
 However, if you climb a wall vertically, you are free to look around as long as you keep running with the left stick.
 And while this might sound somewhat complicated, it all makes sense when you pick up the controller.
 A lot of this has to do with their commitment to the first person perspective.
 When Faith climbs a ladder or grabs a ledge, you see her hands and arms animate the action very deliberately like a character in a Starbreeze game.
 But DICE takes it even further here by having her stick her arms out when she crosses a beam, push her arms flat against the wall when walking along an edge, swing her legs out in front of her when holding on to a bar, or bring her knee up when vaulting off an object.
 All of these animations and more create a visual language that makes you feel like you are controlling a character as opposed to a camera.
 All of this comes together in a way that can only be described with one word; flow.
 Flow is a bit of an ambiguous term and actually fairly controversial in game studies circles, but as far as I’m concerned Mirror’s Edge is the epitome of it.
 When everything clicks and you make it through a level without slowing down or stopping, it feels incredibly satisfying and natural in a way that no game before or since has been able to capture.
 Some people might never reach that point, and the campaign does have some design flaws that could cause this, but if you do it is really incredible.